 The green bond selection process includes earmarking and allocating WSSC Water's green bond proceeds to a special account.
-They are invested in accordance with WSSC Water's investment policy until used for the support of eligible green bond projects.
-Disbursement requests for eligible projects take place in accordance with established policies and procedures.
-Disbursements are often made over a period of several years, depending on when each project milestone is reached.
-As disbursements for green bond projects are made, corresponding amounts from the special account are transferred to the general lending pool on a quarterly basis.
+They are invested following WSSC Water's investment policy until used to support eligible green bond projects.
+Disbursement requests for eligible projects take place per established policies and procedures.
+Disbursements are often made over several years, depending on when each project milestone is reached.
+As disbursements for green bond projects are made, corresponding amounts from the special account are transferred to the general investment pool quarterly.